NeoGeographyToolkit/StereoPipeline/docs/tools/jitter_solve.rst

 interest points (:numref:`jitter_out_files`).

-This program can read interest point matches in the ISIS control network format, using the option ``--isis-cnet``.
-See :numref:`ba_out_files` in the the ``bundle_adjust``  manual for more details about control networks and this format.
+This program can read interest point matches in the ISIS control network format, using the option ``--isis-cnet``, and from an NVM file, with the option ``--nvm``.

+See :numref:`control_network` in the the ``bundle_adjust``  manual for more details about control networks.
 Unlike that program, ``jitter_solve`` does not save an updated control network, as this tool changes the triangulated points only in very minor ways.
+Camera poses from NVM files are not read either.

 .. _jitter_anchor_points: